Blush (2021 film)

-Blush is a 2021 animated science fiction short film inspired by a true story from writer and director Joe Mateo, produced by Heather Schmidt Feng Yanu and executive produced by John Lasseter, David Ellison and Dana Goldberg.
+Blush is a 2021 American animated science fiction short film inspired by a true story from writer and director Joe Mateo, produced by Heather Schmidt Feng Yanu and executive produced by John Lasseter, David Ellison and Dana Goldberg.
 Developed from Skydance Animation, the short film follows an astronaut falling in love with an alien on a small planet.
 The film was dedicated to the memory of Mary Ann R. Mateo who died from breast cancer.
 It was released on Apple TV+ on October 1, 2021.